 All ski goggles must adhere to the EN174 standard and filter 100% of UV rays that are harmful to your eyes.
-Lens are categorized according to how much light is filtered (Visible Light Transmission (VLT)) and should be chosen according to the weather condition.
+The lens is categorized according to how much light is filtered (Visible Light Transmission (VLT)) and should be chosen according to the weather condition.

-- Category 1 – Light – Lightly tinted lenses for dull overcast and foggy days.
+- Category 1 – Light – Lightly tinted lenses for dull, overcast, foggy days.